caseypen/caseypen.github.io/_pages/about.md

 * Precision agricultural solutions (IoT);
 * Autonomous vehicle driving in the agricultural field;
 * Human robot interaction in the agricultural domain;
+* Equality and Equity of robot services for human workers

 **I am very personally open to research discussion and collobaration, please feel free to get in touch**